TanGentleman/TanTan/README.md

 *Strong avisory: I recommend using a VPN when using the internet, especially over unsecure networks*

 The following steps assume you have all the required dependencies.
-Should I make a formal check for this?
+(Should I make a formal check for this?)
-How to use the Reddit Scraper:
+# Setting up the Reddit Scraper:

 (Pre-req: Create a reddit account)